 "Our grip on Spinoza's texts can now be firmer than it ever could before, thanks to Curley's translation and to his editorial apparatus.
 Both are indispensable for serious scholarly work on Spinoza, even by those who know Latin and more especially by those who don't."--Jonathan Bennett, Syracuse University

-"This work is a superb scholarly translation of Spinoza, which also puts at our disposal the necessary aids for introducing his writings and creating problems concerning text and doctrine.
+"This work is a superb scholarly translation of Spinoza, which also puts at our disposal the necessary aids for introducing his writings and treating problems concerning text and doctrine.
 The work gives us the long-awaited instrument for studying Spinoza in the English language and with the assistance of recent Spinoza scholarship."--James Collins, St. Louis University

 Other Princeton books authored or coauthored by Edwin M. Curley: